-Despite the recognized challenges of end-to-end data movement, the prevailing industry and research approach continues to favor complex tuning methodologies and reliance on prohibitively expensive commercial testbeds or bespoke hardware.
-This complexity is particularly acute at the network edge (the "headwaters" of the \enquote{Drainage Basin Pattern}, Fig.\ref{fig:fig3}), where resource-constrained environments such as hospitals, clinics, and remote laboratories typically utilize 1--10 Gbps links.
+Despite the recognized challenges of end-to-end data movement, the prevailing industry and research approach continues to favor complex tuning methodologies and reliance on prohibitively expensive hardware.
+Such factors are particularly acute at the network edge---the \enquote{headwaters} of the \enquote{Drainage Basin Pattern} (Fig.~\ref{fig:dbp}), where resource-constrained environments such as hospitals, clinics, and remote laboratories typically utilize 1--10~Gbps links.
 Deploying reliable, high-efficiency data transfer in these settings becomes cost-prohibitive when conventional solutions require specialized IT staff and expensive hardware.

-The architecture proposed in this paper directly addresses these barriers by validating a different principle: that architectural co-design can inherently reduce both operational complexity and capital expenditure across the entire data spectrum.
+The architecture proposed in this report directly addresses these barriers by validating a different principle: that architectural co-design can inherently reduce both operational complexity and capital expenditure across the entire data spectrum.
 This principle is practically realized in a mini-appliance designed for resource constrained edge sites.
-The hardware costs approximately \$2,000 (Fig.~\ref{fig:fig2} Mini Appliance).
-This demonstrates that high-efficiency 1--10 Gbps data transfer is achievable simply and affordably, without complex system integration or the utilization of inappropriate virtualization options (Section~\ref{s36}).
+The hardware costs approximately \$5,500 (Fig.~\ref{fig:core-bom} Mini Appliance), including fast BBs.
+This demonstrates that high-efficiency 1--10~Gbps data transfer is achievable simply and affordably, without complex system integration or the utilization of inappropriate virtualization options (Section~\ref{sec:cloud}).
 This cost efficiency and simplicity are a direct consequence of the holistic approach detailed in the following sections.